Diplacus viscidus

-Diplacus viscidus is a species of monkeyflower known by the common name sticky monkeyflower.
+Diplacus viscidus is a species of monkeyflower known by the common name sticky monkeyflower or viscid monkeyflower.

 Description

 According to the Jepson herbarium, "Diplacus viscidus is a hairy annual herb growing 6 to 37 centimeters tall.
 It is a 1 per node type of flower."
 The tubular base of the flower is encapsulated in a swollen, ribbed calyx of hairy sepals with pointed lobes.
 Additionally Guy L Nesom describes, " Corolla with dark red-purple midveins on lobes, extending from throat, throat ceiling glabrous, limb usually pubescent on face; style glandular-puberulent; lower stigma lobe 1.5 times longer than upper; stems (3–)6–37 cm."

 Taxonomy

 Originally Diplacus viscidus was not seen as its own.
 It was mistakenly categorized as Mimulus Viscidus.
 The reclassification of a research done that, “included 188 species divided into 13 genera” was what made this discovery possible.
 When looking closely at characteristics, genes, and DNA a separation of Genus was made.
 In 2012 the new classification Diplacus viscidus appeared.